Realtor letter or CMA

 We analyze comparable sales for the relevant date and property type, then reconcile a defensible fair market value.

-You and your lawyer receive a signed, CUSPAP-compliant report suitable for negotiation, mediation, or court.
+You and your lawyer receive a signed, CUSPAP-compliant report for the agreed scope, whether the file is for negotiation, mediation, or litigation.

 AIC MEMBER |